Connected Coordinated Motion Planning with Bounded Stretch: Makespan 1 and 2

-\begin{proof} Because the intermediate configuration is connected, each clause gadget has to be connected to the variable gadget.
+\begin{claimproof} Because the intermediate configuration is connected, each clause gadget has to be connected to the variable gadget.
 This is only possible via the bridges at the boundary of the gadget.
 Due to the construction of the separation gadgets, the clause gadgets have to be \emph{directly} connected to the variable gadget, i.e., a shortest path connecting a robot of each clause gadget with a robot of the variable gadget passes no other gadget of the construction.
 Thus, at least one of the three bridges of each clause is connected to a respective arm segment of the variable gadget.
 Because of \cref{claim:variable-one-literal}, for each variable either its unnegated or its negated arm segment can be connected to their respective bridges.
 Therefore, there is an assignment of $\{1,0,\bot\}$ for $\varphi$, given by the movement of each variable arm segment.
 We set a variable in $\varphi$ to $1$, if the respective arm segment is connected to the unnegated side, $0$ if it is connected to its negated side, and $\bot$ otherwise.
 For each $\bot$ we arbitrarily choose $0$ or $1$.
-Due to the construction, this assignment satisfies $\varphi$. \end{proof} \cref{claim:hardness-one,claim:hardness-two} complete the proof of \cref{thm:connected-motion-planning-hard}. \end{proof}
+Due to the construction, this assignment satisfies $\varphi$. \end{claimproof} \cref{claim:hardness-one,claim:hardness-two} complete the proof of \cref{thm:connected-motion-planning-hard}. \end{proof}

-As a consequence of \cref{thm:connected-motion-planning-hard}, even approximating the makespan is NP-hard.
+As a consequence of our construction in the proof of \cref{thm:connected-motion-planning-hard}, even approximating the makespan is \NP-hard.

-\begin{corollary} It is NP-hard to compute for a pair of configurations $C_s$ and $C_t$, each with $n$ vertices, a stable schedule that transforms $C_s$ into $C_t$ within a constant of $(\frac{3}{2}-\varepsilon)$ (for any $\varepsilon>0$) of the minimum makespan. \end{corollary}
+\begin{corollary} It is \NP-hard to compute for a pair of configurations $C_s$ and $C_t$, each with $n$ vertices, a stable schedule that transforms $C_s$ into $C_t$ within a constant of $(\frac{3}{2}-\varepsilon)$ (for any $\varepsilon>0$) of the minimum makespan. \end{corollary}

+To see this, consider an instance that derived from a Boolean formula as constructed in our \NP-hardness reduction, and assume that the Boolean formula is satisfiable.
+Hence, the optimal makespan is \num{2}.
+Consider a potential approximation algorithm that has a guaranteed approximation factor better than $\frac{3}{2}$.
+As~the makespan is a natural number, and the minimum makespan of a false instance is \num{3}, we would be able to decide with that algorithm whether the Boolean formula is satisfiable, having as a consequence that \P=\NP.